emer/axon/Rubicon.md

 # Rubicon Goal-Driven Motivated Behavior Model

+This model implements the [Rubicon](../../Rubicon.md) model for goal-driven motivated behavior, which posits distinct  **goal-selection** vs. **goal-engaged** states of the brain ([O'Reilly, 2020](https://ccnlab.org/papers/OReilly20.pdf); [Heckhausen & Gollwitzer, 1987](#references)).
+In the goal selection phase, different options are considered and evaluated according to learned cost-benefit _utilities_ with the following brain areas protypically representing the following info:

+* **Benefit** (expected positive _outcome_) in the **OFC**, orbital frontal cortex, **IL**, infralimbic cortex, and **aIC**, anterior insular cortex.

+* **Cost** of actions in dorsal **ACC**, anterior cingulate cortex.

+* **Utility** (Benefit vs Cost) in **PL**, prelimbic cortex.

+* **Action plan** in the **dlPFC**, dorsolateral prefrontal cortex, which is  **ALM**, anterior lateral motor in rodents.

+Each of which mutually informs the other through bidirectional _constraint satisfaction_ to propose a potential overall goal / plan state across these three areas, as discussed in [Herd et al., 2021](https://ccnlab.org/papers/HerdKruegerNairEtAl21.pdf).

+If the proposed goal / plan is selected via BG (basal ganglia, implemented via [PCore](../../PCoreBG.md)) _gating_, it then drives stable active maintenance of this _goal state_ which is a distributed representation across these PFC areas.
+This maintained goal state then drives coordinated behavior toward achieving the expected outcome through the selected action plan.
+Learning happens primarily when the goal is either achieved or abandoned, updating the expected utility, outcome, and action plan as a function of what actually happened during the goal engaged state.

 This is a ground-up rewrite of PVLV [Mollick et al, 2020](#references) for Axon, designed to capture the essential properties of the [Go leabra version](https://github.com/emer/leabra/tree/master/pvlv), in a way that is integrated with the larger [BOA](examples/boa) framework for goal-driven motivated behavior.

 Files: rubicon_{[net.go](axon/rubicon_net.go), [layers.go](axon/rubicon_layers.go), [prjns.go](axon/rubicon_prjns.go)}.
 Example: [rubicon](examples/rubicon) and [boa](examples/boa).